become a member

 Music streaming

 While music streaming services offer valuable means for music authors to reach more audiences, many music creators cannot make a living from streaming.
-ECSA proposes several measures to fix streaming and improve the situation for music authors.
-See the position paper for more.
+In our position paper on music streaming, published in July 2023, ECSA proposes several measures to fix streaming and improve the situation for music authors.
+Find the link to the paper below.

 News